 Sitting for long periods of time can slow your blood circulation.
 Gravity causes blood to flow to your feet rather than back up toward your heart and fatty acids build up in your blood vessels.
 The result is uncomfortable swelling and tired legs.

-Compression socks were actually initially created as a medical garment to address these issues.
+Compression socks were actually created as a medical garment to address these issues.
 As the name suggests, the fabric provides gentle pressure to the legs and ankles.
 It’s this pressure that helps arteries relax and blood flow more freely.
-This in turn promotes proper circulation back up to the heart, reducing painful swelling.
-That’s why compression socks are often knee-high in length – to help as much of the leg as possible through graduated compression that fights the effects of gravity.
+This, in turn, promotes proper circulation back up to the heart, reducing painful swelling.
+That’s why compression socks are often knee-high in length — to help as much of the leg as possible through graduated compression that fights the effects of gravity.
 All this extra circulation prevents achy and tired legs at the end of the day.

 Compression is measured in units called mmHg (millimeters of mercury).
 There are varying degrees of compression ranging from low to medical grade compression.
 Feetures Knee High Compression are fully graduated, meaning they start out with a greater amount of compression at the ankle and gradually get looser up the calf.
 This strategic knit helps promote bloodflow and circulation, making it a great option for desk workers and athletes alike.

-In addition to preventing swelling and poor circulation, compression socks can help reverse other effects of a sedentary job.
+In addition to preventing swelling and poor circulation, compression socks can help reverse other effects of a sedentary desk job.
 Here are three you need to know about:

 - Spider and varicose veins: Blood pooling is a common problem if you’re confined to a desk all day, but it can do more than cause uncomfortable and tired legs.
 When the veins cannot get the blood flowing back up to the heart, the valves leak and put pressure on the vein walls.
 This can create painful varicose and spider veins.
 Compression socks provide the needed assistance to correct the blood flow and relieve symptoms of varicose and spider veins.
 In fact, doctors often prescribe wearing compression socks throughout the day to ease pain and keep the issue from getting worse.